Website to TextWebsite to Text API

 Frequently Asked Questions

 Sign up for a free account at dashboard.apiverve.com.
 Your API key will be automatically generated and available in your dashboard.
-The free plan includes 1,000 tokens plus a 500 token bonus.
+The same key works for Website to Text and all other APIVerve APIs.
+The free plan includes 1,000 credits plus a 500 credit bonus.

 Yes!
-All APIVerve APIs support CORS with wildcard configuration, so you can call them directly from browser-based JavaScript without needing a proxy server.
+The Website to Text API supports CORS with wildcard configuration, so you can call it directly from browser-based JavaScript without needing a proxy server.
 See the CORS section above for details.

 What's Next?